-works from.
-During these photographic expeditions, I would often be accompanied by artists and others concerned about the demise of Blackhead, including Chris Cree Brown, Peter Nicholls, Derek Ball, Adrian Harrison, Mark Rossell, violinist Sydney Mann.
-All were astonished with the fabulous rock formations and were supportive of my work and the need for protection.
+Gradually the encroaching quarry began to chew off no- resolve to work on the project grew. ticeable areas of the headland and it was realized that the concerned about the demise of Blackhead, including Chris his faith played out.
+Cree Brown, Peter Nicholls, Derek Ball, Adrian Harrison, Mark Rossell, violinist Sydney Mann.
+All were astonished At another time, I visited with Botanist Peter Johnson from with the fabulous rock formations and were supportive of the DSIR and together carried out a survey of the plants my work and the need for protection.